mehulagg/gitlab/doc/ci/yaml/README.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/32022) in GitLab 12.3.

-`interruptible` is used to indicate that a job should be canceled if made redundant by a newer pipeline run.
+`interruptible` is used to indicate that a running job should be canceled if made redundant by a newer pipeline run.
+Note that pending jobs are always considered interruptible.
 Defaults to `false`.
 This value is used only if the [automatic cancellation of redundant pipelines feature](../pipelines/settings.md#auto-cancel-pending-pipelines) is enabled.

 When enabled, a pipeline on the same branch is canceled when:

 - It's made redundant by a newer pipeline run.
-- Either all jobs are set as interruptible, or any uninterruptible jobs haven't started.
+- Either all jobs are set as interruptible, or any uninterruptible jobs haven't started (not pending).

 Set jobs as interruptible that can be safely canceled once started (for instance, a build job).

-Pending jobs are always considered interruptible.

 For example: